 (a) Loan subject to prepayment penalty

 (b) Fixed via interest rate swap

 (c) One loan in the amount of \$11.4 million secured by six properties and allocated to each property based on each property's appraised value.

-(d) The secure secure share a floor of 3 85%

 (d) Adjustment effective April 1, 2027 equal to 5-year Treasury plus 2.5% and subject to a floor of 3.85% (e) One loan in the amount of \$21.0 million secured by 13 properties and allocated to each property based on each property's appraised value.